facebook/react-native-website/website/architecture/bundled-hermes.md

 The iOS implementation relies on a series of scripts that lives in the following locations:

-* [`/scripts/hermes`](https://github.com/facebook/react-native/tree/main/scripts/hermes).
-Those scripts contain logic to download the hermes tarball, unzip it, and configure the iOS build.
+- [`/scripts/hermes`](https://github.com/facebook/react-native/tree/main/scripts/hermes).
+Those scripts contain logic to download the Hermes tarball, unzip it, and configure the iOS build.
 They're invoked at `pod install` time if you have the `hermes_enabled` field set to `true`.
-* [`/sdks/hermes-engine`](https://github.com/facebook/react-native/tree/main/sdks/hermes-engine).
+- [`/sdks/hermes-engine`](https://github.com/facebook/react-native/tree/main/sdks/hermes-engine).
 Those scripts contain the build logic that is effectively building Hermes.
 They were copied and adapted from the `facebook/hermes` repo to properly work within React Native.
 Specifically, the scripts inside the `utils` folder are responsible of building Hermes for all the Mac platforms.

-To distribute a prebuilt for iOS, we rely on the `build_hermes_macos` Job on CircleCI.
-The job will produce as artifact a tarball which will be downloaded by the `hermes-engine` podspec (i.e. [those are the artifacts for an execution for React Native 0.69](https://app.circleci.com/pipelines/github/facebook/react-native/13679/workflows/5172f8e4-6b02-4ccb-ab97-7cb954911fae/jobs/258701/artifacts)).
+Hermes is built as part of the `build_hermes_macos` Job on CircleCI.
+The job will produce as artifact a tarball which will be downloaded by the `hermes-engine` podspec when using a published React Native release ([here is an example of the artifacts created for React Native 0.69 in `build_hermes_macos`](https://app.circleci.com/pipelines/github/facebook/react-native/13679/workflows/5172f8e4-6b02-4ccb-ab97-7cb954911fae/jobs/258701/artifacts)).

+##### Prebuilt Hermes

+If there are no prebuilt artifacts for the React Native version that is being used (i.e. you may be working with React Native from the `main` branch), then Hermes will need to be built from source.
+First, the Hermes compiler, `hermesc`, will be built for macOS during `pod install`, then Hermes itself will be built as part of the Xcode build pipeline using the `build-hermes-xcode.sh` script.

+##### Building Hermes from source

+Hermes is always built from source when using React Native from the `main` branch.
+If you are using a stable React Native version, you can force Hermes to be built from source by setting the `CI` envvar to `true` when using CocoaPods: `CI=true pod install`.

+##### Debug symbols

+The prebuilt artifacts for Hermes do not contain debug symbols (dSYMs) by default.
+We're planning on distributing these debug symbols for each release in the future.
+Until then, if you need the debug symbols for Hermes, you will need to build Hermes from source.
+A `hermes.framework.dSYM` will be created in the build directory alongside each of the Hermes frameworks.

 ### I'm afraid this change is impacting me